the-coded/codex-ai/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes with clear messages.
 4. Submit a pull request to the main branch.

-### 📝 Coding Guidelines
-- Follow PEP 8 for Python code.
-- Include documentation for new features.
-- Write unit tests for new functionality.

 ---